OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 ### Exploratory Data Analysis (EDA)

-EDA involved exploring the commercial data to answer key questions, such as:
+EDA involved exploring the commercial data to answer some key questions, including but not limited

 - What is the overall sales trend?
-- Wh
+- What is the favorite city of each customer when it comes to placing orders from?
 - Who are the top 5 sellers who deliver orders to customers the fastest?
-- What are the peak sales periods?
+- Which product categories experienced installment payments the most?

 <img width="892" alt="Example Pic" src="https://github.com/OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/assets/152992554/7fef48e9-12aa-425e-8394-72a1de395ef2">